Flagstaff's First Climate Action and Adaptation Plan

 What's happening now?

-The Climate Plan Team officially started the planning process in late October 2017.
+The official Climate Action and Adaptation Plan process began in fall 2017.
 Some highlights of our work so far:

 - We've begun researching historical climate trends in Flagstaff and Coconino County, and are working to develop climate projections to better understand what climate change in Flagstaff will look like in the future.